Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole

 Due to the modification of the action, the black hole solution is also modified.
-Therefore, all thermodynamic quantities of black holes will be also modified.
+Therefore, some thermodynamic quantities of black holes will also be modified.
 Hence, the modified mass and temperature are obtained by the following equations,

+While angular velocity remains unchanged and given by the equation (\ref{6}).\\ According to the above-modified expressions, the mass and the temperature of a black hole are modified with a minor constant correction.
+It can be stated that when the added correction is continuously negative, the mass of the black hole decreases and the mass-charge ratio of the black hole decreases and approaches one.
+These changes of mass and the mass-charge ratio of the black hole are essentially a confirmation of the WGC.
+To obtain new universal relation, we use equation (\ref{8}) and write the correction parameter as,